-How To Create Your Birthing Plan
+How To Create Your Perfect Birth Plan (template included)

 What is the point of writing a birth plan?

 When I was to give birth the first time, I sure had ideas about how I wanted the birthing to proceed.
 Actually, I wanted the labor to be quick, normal and painless – and without pain relief… 🙂

 At the same time, I understood that no matter how much I had prepared; things could go wrong and I would have to rely completely on my midwife and doctor for taking me and my baby through a safe birthing process.
 So I certainly didn’t relly understand the point with a birthing plan – giving birth can’t be planned – or well it can be planned, but you can’t expect the plan to hold.

 But my midwife insisted that I should create a birth plan because it would force me to actually learn about the birthing process, all the pain relief methods, possible birth positions and last but not least, why giving birth hurts.
 All this knowledge, she said, would make me a more prepared and less frightened mom-to-be.
 And I agree!
 The birth of you baby might not turn out at all as in you plan, but you will be much prepared and the midwife and doctor use the document to try to help you have the birth process you want.
 It is actually a really good preparation tool!

 In the birth plan, you can specify your thoughts, fears, and wishes regarding your labor and childbirth.
 In most places, you can get a form to fill in from your midwife or the hospital where you plan to give birth.
 If not, or if you want to get started right away, you can download a complementary birthing plan here.
 (Just right-click on the link and save.)

 To be able to write a birthing plan that will be meaningful for yourself and your midwife, the best you can do is to really read up on all the options you have as well as how a childbirth actually proceeds.